 Her memoir was published in 1929 in France, but was prohibited by U.S. customs for depicting such a sexually liberated life story.
 It was not published in English until 1996.

 Kiki died at the young age of 53 but her art that she created and inspired lives on, along with “Kiki de Montparnasse,” a clothing and lingerie brand inspired by its namesake.
-Found in 2005, Kiki de Montparnasse redefined and redesigned sensual taboos, using high end materials.
-All of Kiki de Montparnasse is delectable to the touch and based on living a full life on your own terms.
+Founded in 2005, Kiki de Montparnasse redefined and redesigned sensual taboos, using high end materials.
+All of Kiki de Montparnasse's designer lingerie collection is delectable to the touch and based on living a full life on your own terms.

 Shop the collection here: